krasserm/super-resolution/README.md

 ## Pre-trained models

-Pre-trained models are available [here](https://drive.google.com/drive/folders/13YjKmP5O8NK_E_dFlK-34Okn1IIM9c58).
-Each directory contains a model together with the training settings.
-All of them were trained with images 1-800 from the DIV2K training set using the specified downgrade operator.
+All models were trained with images 1-800 from the DIV2K training set using the specified downgrade operator.
 Random crops and transformations were made as described in the EDSR paper.
 Model performance is measured in dB [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) on the DIV2K benchmark (images 801-900 of DIV2K validation set, RGB channels, without self-ensemble).
 See also section [Training](#training).